 How Does a Living Trust Fit into My Incapacity Plan?

 One common incapacity planning tool is a revocable living trust that can be used to transfer control of your assets to someone of your choosing in the event of your incapacity.
 As the Trustor (creator) of the trust, you have the ability to appoint yourself as the Trustee of the trust and appoint someone you wish to take over control of your assets during your incapacity as the Successor Trustee.
 Once the trust has been established you transfer all major assets into the trust.
 As long as you are capable, you control and manage those assets as the Trustee of the trust.
 If you become incapacitated, your designated successor Trustee takes over management of the trust assets until you are able to resume as the Trustee.
 Because the trust is a revocable trust, you are also able to modify the trust easily as well as move assets in and out of the trust with ease.
 You can even create your own definition of “incapacity” or create your own qualification for determining that you are incapacitated.
 Finally, you can also include instructions on how to distribute the trust assets after your death if you wish to do so, making the trust a dual purpose estate planning tool.

 Contact a Riverside Estate Planning Attorney

-If you have additional questions or concerns regarding the use of a living trust as an incapacity planning tool, or about incapacity planning in general, contact an experienced living trust attorney at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment or by clicking here.
+If you have additional questions or concerns regarding the use of a living trust as an incapacity planning tool, or about incapacity planning in general, contact an experienced living trust attorney at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment or by clicking here.